DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Lymphomatoid papulosis is one of the two primary cutaneous CD30-positive cutaneous lymphomas, as classified by the WHO/EORTC.
+Lymphomatoid papulosis is one of the two primary cutaneous CD30-positive cutaneous lymphoproliferative disorders, as classified by the WHO/EORTC.
+Six histological types have been described.

-Scanning power of the pathology of lymphomatoid papulosis reveals a wedge shaped inflammatory infiltrate extending to the deep dermis or superficial subcutaneous tissue (Figures 1 and 2).
-Note, it is made of prominent telangiectatic vessels and extravasation of erythrocytes in the case illustrated here (Figure 3 and 4).
+Scanning power of the pathology of lymphomatoid papulosis reveals a wedge-shaped inflammatory infiltrate extending to the deep dermis or superficial subcutaneous tissue (Figures 1 and 2).
+Note, it is made of prominent telangiectatic vessels and extravasation of erythrocytes in the case illustrated here (Figures 3 and 4).
 The lymphocytic population is comprised of a number of large CD30-positive lymphocytes (Figure 5).
 The mixture of cells forms a spectrum.

 Type A: Scattered or grouped large CD30-positive lymphocytes (Figure 6) in a background of eosinophils and neutrophils.